 Regardless of whether you carry a strong family history or genetic predisposition to an increased risk of developing ovarian cancer, all women need to be vigilant about their ovarian health.

 While on average, a woman’s risk of developing ovarian cancer is 1 in 85 by her 80th birthday, according to Cancer Australia, scientists really don’t know the main cause.
 While age is one risk factor, nulliparity (not having children) and endometriosis can also influence a woman’s risk of developing ovarian cancer.

 MYTH: Ovarian cancer is incurable

-And while more difficult to treat, certain late stage ovarian cancers also have good outcomes, depending on a variety of factors.
-New targeted therapies, particularly for BRCA-related ovarian cancers are helping women with late stage ovarian cancer to live longer, and patients who don’t respond to one therapy are often tried on subsequent lines of therapies.
-Participating in clinical trials, is a good way to access latest treatments as well.
+And while more difficult to treat, certain late-stage ovarian cancers also have good outcomes, depending on a variety of factors.
+New targeted therapies, particularly for BRCA-related ovarian cancers are helping women with late-stage ovarian cancer to live longer, and patients who don’t respond to one therapy are often tried on subsequent lines of therapies.
+Participating in clinical trials is a good way to access the latest treatments as well.

-Because early detection plays such a key role in the survival of ovarian cancer patients, it’s so important to be empowered to know what the signs and symptoms are, and to ask your doctor if you feel as though something is wrong.
+Because early detection plays such a key role in the survival of ovarian cancer patients, it’s so important to be empowered to know what the signs and symptoms are and ask your doctor if you feel as though something is wrong.